Remote Nurse Triage Guideline & Protocol Resources

 (AAACN, 2018)

 • Safe: TeleTriage Systems safety record since publication (1995) is spotless.
-There has never been a malpractice case related to the use of TeleTriage Systems’ guidelines.
+There has never been a malpractice case related to the use of TeleTriage Systems’ remote nursing triage guidelines.

 • Multi-Purpose/Multi-Setting: Applicable and adaptable to a range of remote and on-site clinical settings: Virtual Telehealth Visits, Pre-hospital & Ambulatory Settings (Office, Clinic, Student Health Centers) to Face-to-Face Encounters, Emergency Department, Urgent Care.